tapdata/tapdata-docs/docs/best-practice/full-breakpoint-resumption.md

 <Content />

-In scenarios involving massive data migration, you can utilize Tapdata's full resumption from breakpoint feature to segment and migrate data, enhancing the reliability of data migration and ensuring successful execution of migration tasks.
+In scenarios involving massive data migration, you can utilize TapData's full resumption from breakpoint feature to segment and migrate data, enhancing the reliability of data migration and ensuring successful execution of migration tasks.

 ## Scenario Description